masesgroup/JNet/src/documentation/articles/usage.md

+---
+title: Usage Java/JVM suite for .NET
+_description: Describes how to use JNet, set-up environment, identify the JVM and write good code
+---

 # JNet usage

 To use JNet classes the developer can write code in .NET using the same classes available in the official Java packages.